danielbociat/CEBP/README.md

 Market decides when to match sellers and buyers => transaction done

 # Non-functional requirements
-The system should be able to make requests in 1s -> buy something available or expire offer, or leave it as pending offer The system will save intermediate state
+The system should be able to make requests in 1s -> buy something available or expire offer, or leave it as pending offer.
+The system will save intermediate state.

 # Entities